chrisdavies/tiny-date-picker/readme.md

 // Initialize a date picker on the specified input element TinyDatePicker(document.querySelector('input'));

-// Or with a selector TinyDatePicker('.some-class-or-id-or-whatever');
+// Or with a CSS selector TinyDatePicker('.some-class-or-id-or-whatever');
 ```